Cruedy/HMCClinicNeRFApp/README.md

 The `currentView` is then switched to the `.gridView`.

+##### Grid Item
+Each image in the grid is represented as a navigation link to a `DetailView(item)`, but is displayed as `GridItemView(size, item)` until it is selected.
+Once the navigation link is pressed, the image scales to fit.

 ##### Image Tracking
-This is done using a `currentFrameCounter` which increases every time a frame is written to the disk.
+This is done using a `currentFrameCounter` which increases every time a frame is written to the disk.  -->

 ##### Image Distribution
 The code for this can be found in the `side()` function inside of the `ARView` class.